OlympusDAO/olympus-v3/README.md

 -   Deploy any dependencies (if on testnet)
 -   Deploy BLV contracts
 -   Activate BLV contracts with the BLV registry (using an olymsig script)

+## Activation

+The `src/scripts/ops/` directory contains "OlyBatch" scripts used for queueing contract calls into the multi-sig.

+To run:

+1. Ensure that all of the variables specified in `.env.deploy.example` are filled and exist in your `.env`
+2. Run the script in the format: `src/scripts/ops/batch.sh <script name> <function name> <broadcast>`
+    - e.g.: `src/scripts/ops/batch.sh RBSv2Install_1_TRSRY RBSv2Install_1_1 false` to simulate
+    - e.g.: `src/scripts/ops/batch.sh RBSv2Install_1_TRSRY RBSv2Install_1_1 true` to broadcast